Content Licensing and Monetization for Game Publishers

 The allure of video games, especially today, is the fact that they can transport anyone into a world they’d unlikely find themselves in.
 One day you could be a soldier fighting in a war, the next a pirate sailing the seven seas.
 But do you ever stop and wonder how developers create such realistic universes?
 What it takes to create the realism?

-Inbound licensing is when you, acting as what’s known as a “Licensee,” reach an agreement with a content or intellectual property owner to license-in in their content/IP.
-It is most typically used to create or increase the value of your product.
+Inbound licensing is when you, acting as what’s known as a “licensee,” reach an agreement with a content or intellectual property owner to license in their content/intellectual property (IP).
+Inbound licensing is most typically used to create or increase the value of your product.

-Outbound licensing is when we have originally created content such as music, characters, stories, production elements, etc. and we license our content/IP to others for usage.
+Outbound licensing is when originally created content/IP, such as music, characters, stories, production elements, etc., is licensed out to others for usage.
 It is most typically used to create new revenue streams.
 There are many ways to license out, including the following examples:

 - Game-to-Game licensing like when Square Enix licensed their Final Fantasy 7 character “Cloud” to Nintendo to be featured in their latest installment of their franchise game Super Smash Bros Ultimate.

-- Licensing apparel such as Bungie using Destiny 2 to license out to ARK/8 to create the EUROPA TECH HOODIE
+- Licensing for apparel, such as Bungie using Destiny 2 to license out to ARK/8 to create the EUROPA TECH HOODIE

-- Collectables, an example being Activision & Infinity Ward’s Call of Duty: Modern Warfare character Captain Price licensed to Macfarlane toys for a 7-inch highly detailed re-creation.
+- Licensing for collectables, an example being Activision & Infinity Ward’s Call of Duty: Modern Warfare character Captain Price licensed to Macfarlane toys for a 7-inch highly detailed re-creation.

-- License content to be published in a book like Halo: Infinite creator’s 343 Industries has out to Dark Horse Books for their book titled “The Art of Halo Infinite”
+- Licensing content to be published in a book like Halo: Infinite creator’s 343 Industries has to Dark Horse Books for their title “The Art of Halo Infinite”

 You must be wondering in this case, what exactly do content licensing deals look like and how complicated are they really?

-But the real advantage publishers create for their games come from the innovative licensed content such as character likeness, voiceovers, logos, and more.
+But the real advantage publishers create for their games comes from the innovative licensed content, such as character likenesses, voiceovers, logos, and more.
 This is where the realism effect comes into play.

-To better visualize this concept, let’s take into videogame publisher Rare’s game Sea of Thieves: A Pirates Life.
+To better visualize this concept, let’s take into account videogame publisher Rare’s game, Sea of Thieves: A Pirate’s Life.
 Their pirate-themed game includes a familiar cast of characters.
 Rare was able to build a unique set of stories, or “Tall Tales,” using the cast of Disney’s “Pirates of the Caribbean.”
-Licensing in the cast created a content advantage for Rare’s game because of the visibility Jack Sparrow and his motley crew have in today’s pop culture.
+Licensing in the cast created a content advantage for Rare’s game because of the recognition Jack Sparrow and his motley crew have in today’s pop culture.